devanshbatham/rayder/README.md

 ## Parallel Execution

 The `parallel` field in the workflow configuration determines whether steps should be executed in parallel or sequentially.
 Setting `parallel` to `true` allows steps to run concurrently, making it suitable for tasks with no dependencies.
 When set to `false`, steps will execute one after another.

+## Workflows

+A collection of Rayder workflows to be publish soon.
+Stay tuned..